What is a Liquid Ring Vacuum Pump?

 The impeller rotates without contact to form a liquid ring rotating centrally along the housing.
 The rotating liquid ring seals the impeller on the front and seals its blades against one another while gas flows into the blade cells through the inlet slots.
-The eccentric arrangement of the impeller creates variable compression chambers between the blades, causing the conveyed gas to be compressed and exhausted on the pressure side.
-The heat of compression is absorbed from the operating liquid, cooling the machine.
+The impeller’s eccentric arrangement creates variable compression chambers between the blades, causing the conveyed gas to be compressed and exhausted on the pressure side.
+The heat of compression gets absorbed from the operating liquid, cooling the machine.

-What Should You Expect with a Liquid Ring?
+What Should You Expect with a Liquid Ring Pump?

-Although there is liquid involved in this technology, the water/process carryover is possible with low maintenance upkeep and low maintenance costs.
+Although liquid involved in this technology, the water/process carryover is possible with low maintenance upkeep and low maintenance costs.

 The liquid ring technology can typically handle certain processes other technologies cannot, but is not as efficient.
 Depending on the process, the discharged effluent may also need to be treated.